herrkaefer/micpipe/README.md

 3. Select from supported keys: **Fn**, **Command**, **Option**, **Control**, or **Shift**.

 The setting is saved automatically and takes effect immediately.

+## AI Pipe (AI Post-Processing)

+AI Pipe allows you to automatically process your voice transcription through AI before pasting it.
+You can use it to fix grammar, rewrite text into a formal email, or organize coding instructions.

++> ⚠️ **Note**: Currently, AI Pipe features (including Conversation Mode and Preset Prompts) are only supported for **ChatGPT**.
+Gemini currently only supports standard voice-to-text.

+### How to Use

+1. Click the **MicPipe** icon → **AI Pipe**
+2. Select your preferred mode:
+   - **Off**: Standard voice-to-text with no AI processing.
+   - **Conversation Mode**: Sends your voice directly to the AI as a request or command.
+   - **Slot 1-5 (Presets)**: Uses a pre-defined prompt to process your text.

+### Customizing Your Presets

+You can customize the 5 preset prompts to fit your needs:

+1. In the **AI Pipe** menu, hover over the slot you want to change.
+2. Select **✎ Edit...**.
+3. A standalone editor will open where you can change the **Title** and the **Prompt**.
+4. Save your changes, and they will be applied automatically to your next recording.

 ## Service Selection (ChatGPT / Gemini)